E-NAM: Technology

 The trading is done online, with trading computers or through an eNAM mobile application is available on Android for farmers and traders to bid and complete a transaction on the app, available in 8 languages.
 The MIS dashboard was introduced in February 2018, to give a greater insight into the performance of each market (mandi) in terms of arrival and trade in commodities.

 The payment network RTGS/NEFT, debit card and internet banking was also integrated into the app.
 In 2017 mobile payment, Unified Payment Interface (UPI) facility through BHIM support was added in the app.
 Kotak Mahindra Bank (KMBL) has been selected as a digital payments partner by the National Agriculture Market (eNAM).
 KMBL will enable and facilitate online transactions for all stakeholders on the eNAM platform, including farmers, traders and farmer producer organizations (FPOs).
 Under this initiative, Kotak Mahindra Bank will provide payment, clearing and settlement services on the eNAM platform to facilitate trade between a buyer and seller of agri produce.
 Kotak Mahindra Bank has integrated its payment system and portal directly with the payment interface of eNAM, to enable quick and safe transactions for agri participants who have joined the platform.

 The mobile phone gate entry, integration of farmers database and e-learning module is available.
 The agents are mostly using the eNAM mobile App for trading on behalf of farmers.
 The critical operation of gate entry from e-NAM mobile app helps facilitate the farmers to do advance gate entry on mobile app, which in turn will reduce a lot of time for farmers coming into the market and will bring huge efficiency and facilitate smooth arrival recording at the gate.
 A new feature has been introduced for farmers, where they can see the progress of their lot being traded and also real time bidding progress of price will be visible to farmers on their mobile app.

 Adoption

-The six States with the most eNAMs as of March 2021 are Uttar Pradesh – 125 (Lead by Mr. Anshul Sharma from SP Team), Madhya Pradesh – 80, Haryana - 81, Maharashtra – 118, Gujarat – 122, Telangana – 57 and Punjab - 37 (Lead by Ajay Bansal from SP Team).
+The six States with the most eNAMs as of March 2021 are Uttar Pradesh – 125 (Led by Mr. Anshul Sharma from SP Team), Madhya Pradesh – 80, Haryana - 81, Maharashtra – 118, Gujarat – 122, Telangana – 57 and Punjab - 37 (Led by Ajay Bansal from SP Team).